zx80/flask-simple-auth/docs/TUTORIAL.md

-This tutorial present how to build a [FlaskSimpleAuth](https://pypi.org/project/flasksimpleauth) REST back-end project with basic authentication plus group and object authorizations.
+This tutorial present how to build a [FlaskSimpleAuth](https://pypi.org/project/flasksimpleauth) REST back-end project with basic or parameter authentication plus group and object authorizations.
 This is not very different from starting a Flask project, *but* if you start with Flask you will have to unlearn things as FlaskSimpleAuth framework extends and simplifies Flask on key points.